uncageddesign/characterGenerator/README.md

 The generator is built using ReactJS and data pulled in from the dnd5eapi (http://www.dnd5eapi.co/docs/).

+Note: Dedicated API is being build to make the population of the character sheet easier based on the requirements this builder has.

 ### Starting Instructions

 In the project directory, use terminal command: